WFU-HPC/deac-docs/source/index.rst

 	* This living document contains all acceptable usage guidelines and general rules that should be followed by cluster users
 	* Standard baseline usage is covered, as well as how to gain priority access on the cluster via contributions.

-* Review the :ref:<sec.cluster-general_overview> for general terminology and workflow.
+* Review the :ref:`General HPC Overview<sec.cluster-general_overview>` for general terminology and workflow.

 	* This will give you a better understand of cluster basics.
 	* Knowing terms will help you better understand communications from the HPC Team.